-This pilot will use data and insights to explore how public spaces in our municipality can meet the needs and improve the experiences of the people who live, work and play in these spaces.
+This pilot uses data and insights to explore how public spaces in our municipality can meet the needs and improve the experiences of the people who live, work and play in these spaces.

 This pilot is located in the median strip in front of 313 Drummond Street, Carlton.
 It was one of three winning projects selected as pilots through the Reimagining the City challenge.